Danish health insurance

 Public health insurance means first and foremost that you can be examined and treated by both medical practitioners and at the hospital free of charge.
-Unlike Sweden, you don't pay a patent fee to see the doctor.
-Health insurance also gives contributions to healthcare including dentistry, medicine, visits to a chiropractor, physical therapy and ambulance transport.
+Unlike Sweden, you don't pay a patient fee to see the doctor.
+Health insurance also gives contributions to health care including dentistry, medicine, visits to a chiropractor, physical therapy and ambulance transport.

-For more information contact the Försäkringskassan (the Swedish Social Insurance Agency) at the information centre at Øresunddirekt in Malmö.
+For more information contact the Försäkringskassan (Swedish Social Insurance Agency) at the information centre at Øresunddirekt in Malmö.

 Being affiliated with the social security system of a country means that you are eligible for benefits such as parental allowance, sickness benefit and other benefits in that country.
 If you work full-time in Denmark and live in Sweden, you follow the general rule that you are affiliated with the system in Denmark, the country in which you work.